citp/privacy-policy-historical/l/li/lin/linkinpark.com.md

   1. Enforce the network’s Terms and Conditions of Use Agreement;
   2. Protect the network’s rights;
-  3. Coincide with legal requirements (ex: responding to a subpoena, search warrant, or any other legal process served upon ground(ctrl)™).
+  3. Coincide with legal requirements (ex: responding to a subpoena, search warrant, or any other legal process served upon Wonderful Union™).
 We will not reveal information until we have a good faith belief that the law enforcement information and/or private litigant request meets the applicable legal standards;
   4. Protect the safety of it’s members; or
   5. Enhance each member’s promotional and informational-sharing experience.